sangmdev/Password-Cracker/README.md

 https://wiki.openssl.org/index.php/Compilation_and_Installation
 The openssl files themselves are available through that link but also at /accounts/facstaff/hauschildm/Crypto
-To install it locally, you unzip the file in some location, then you have to configure it to install in another directory.
-So suppose you wanted to install it to your subdirectory ~/usr/local/ssl, then you would then run in the directory that you unzipped the files:
-./configure —openssldir=~/usr/local/ssl

 Then you have to compile it, so you do: make